xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products/basic_product_setup.md

 order: 100
 published: true
 ---
-When creating a new product, you need to specify product details via the form fields of the Add product page.
+When creating a new product, you need to specify product details via the form fields of the "Add product" page.

 {% note info %}
 The actual set of fields available to you on this page depends on the X-Cart edition you are using and the set of addons enabled.